jbukoski/PotentialNaturalRegeneration/README.md

 ### Boundary for the spatial domain
-1. The Fagan polygons seem to cover the band of latitudes from +25 to -25, excluding temperate forest data keeping only humid tropical forests. :black_square_button: Should we focuss **in tropical and subtropical forest ecosystems** (the same boundary for the Pablo's paper in the current CIFOR project).
+1. The Fagan polygons seem to cover the band of latitudes from +25 to -25, excluding temperate forest data keeping only humid tropical forests.
+    :black_square_button: ~~Should we focuss **in tropical and subtropical forest ecosystems** (the same boundary for the Pablo's paper in the current CIFOR project).~~
+    > I have been thinking about whether to use the ecoregions boundaries to define the spatial domain, and I am now thinking that we should not do that.
+The trouble with the ecoregions is that they are mapped at a very coarse mapping resolution.
+Of course there is a great deal of variation in habitat within each of those ecoregions and some of the ecoregions classified as non-forest at a coarse scale may contain regions of forest within them.
+Our analysis uses data with a much finer mapping resolution.
+So, for now, I suggest we treat our spatial domain as: all terrestrial land between 25 to -30 latitude (or whatever the exact latitude extent of the Fagan data is).
 1. Within that overall spatial domain, **we will also need to define the areas that**:
-    1. :black_square_button: were available for forest regeneration 20 years ago (or at the beginning of the Fagan time-series) (this is used to generate the non-regeneration random points); :heavy_exclamation_mark:**These can just be binary rasters** if that is easiest.
+    1. :black_square_button: were available for forest regeneration 20 years ago (or at the beginning of the Fagan time-series) (this is used to generate the non-regeneration random points); :heavy_exclamation_mark: ([see 1st and 2nd points of About Layes section](#about-layers) **These can just be binary rasters** if that is easiest.
     1. I think **we do not want stratified random sampling** at this time.
 Let's try the random sampling functionality in GEE and see how it goes.
     1. :black_square_button: We also need a definition of 'available for regeneration': That would include agriculture and pasture for sure.
     1. :black_square_button: We also need a definition of non-potentially restorable: Urban, water, wetlands, native grasslands, etc; ([see 10th point of "About layers" section](#about-layers))